asmakhaled/capstone-FSDN-old/starter/README.md

 psql -U postgres agency < agency.psql
 ```

+## Authentication - Roles
+- Casting Assistant
+    Can view actors and movies
+- Casting Director
+    All permissions a Casting Assistant has and Add or delete an actor from the database Modify actors or movies
+- Executive Producer
+    All permissions a Casting Director has and Add or delete a movie from the database

 ## Running the server

 First ensure you are working using your created virtual environment.
 To run the server, execute: